Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ON a.SongID = c.SongID;
 ```
 The idea here is that we can be consistent across all our queries with our table aliases.
-That way, we always know that the first table is `a`, followed by `b` and so on.
+That way, we always know that the first table is `a`, followed by `b` and so on...

-Furthermore, one obvious benefit from encoding via alphabet is the inherent cardinality of The Alphabet.
+One potential benefit from encoding via alphabet is that it allows us to make use of cardinality of The Alphabet.
 That is, The Alphabet is an ordered sequence and this implies therefore that the ordering by which we alias our tables is important.

-But it isn't.
+I disagree that it is important enough to sacrifice the readability of aliases, which is the whole point.

 Consider this `INNER JOIN`.